sVoxelDev/sChat/Readme.md

 ## Plugin Integrations

+- **Dynamic WorldGuard Region Chats**: Use custom WorldGuard sChat flags on your regions to create a chat channel for that region.
 - **Vault Prefix & Suffix**: Supports using [Vault][2] prefixes and suffixes.
 The use of Vault is completely optional.
 - **PlaceholderAPI Placeholders**: Channel formats support the use of [PlaceholderAPI][3] placeholders.
 The use of the PlaceholderAPI plugin is completely optional.

+### Dynamic WorldGuard Region Chats

+Set the WorldGuard region flag `schat:region-chat` to `ALLOW` to create a special chat channel for that region.
+Optionally set a name for the chat channel with the `schat:region-chat-name` flag.

+1. Create a new region (if you don't have one yet): `/region create my_schat_region`
+2. Enable the region chat: `/region flag my_schat_region schat:region-chat allow`
+3. Set a custom channel name for the region: `/region flag my_schat_region schat:region-chat-name My cool Region`

+Players inside the `my_schat_region` will now automatically get a channel where they can chat with other players inside that region.
+If they leave the region they will also automatically leave the channel.
+You can even further customize each region channel in the `config.yml` -> `worldguard` section.

 ### PlaceholderAPI Support